Coronavirus latest updates and essential information

 Will it effect my job?

-There has been an increase in employees considering working at home.
-In America Twitter, Apple, Google, and other large companies have asked employees to work from home to slow the spread of Convid-19.
+There has been an increase in employees working at home since the outbreak.
+In the US, Twitter, Apple, Google, and other large companies have asked employees to work from home to slow the spread.

 More than 1200 Auckland-based Vodafone permanent staff worked from home today as the company tests working from home at scale in order to simulate worst-case covid-19 scenarios.